renana/osd-github-101/OSD-Smart/career.md

 - Ask dumb questions.
 - Ask for guidance and help from mentors, sponsors to get there
 - Ask questions.
+- Ask google for any help if needed!
 - Attend sessions like VGHC
 - Bad planning on your part does not constitute an emergency on my part.
 - Be a mentor